svetlanasieber/svetlanasieber/README.md

 # Hobby and Learning Repository

-Welcome to my hobby and learning repository!
+Welcome to my Development Sandbox!
 This is a space where I share my personal projects and experiments as I explore new ideas and technologies.

-**Note:**
-Since this repository is for personal and educational use only, I won't be sharing any work-related files or projects here.
+**Note:**  Since this repository is for personal and educational use only, I won't be sharing any work-related files or projects here.
 Thanks for understanding and happy coding!